3 Pandemic-Era Trends & Challenges Affecting the Canadian Housing Market6 min readReading Time: 5 minutes

 Property managers may even be eligible for subsidies and rebates for their eco-friendly initiatives; the Sustainable Affordable Housing Fund, for example, helps make it more affordable for managers of non-profit and co-op housing to prioritize energy efficiency.

 RelianceTM Helps Builders & Property Managers Navigate Challenges With Confidence

 In the face of so many unique challenges, home builders and property managers need partners they can rely on who will help them gain a competitive edge wherever they can — that’s where Reliance comes in.

 Solutions for Builders

-The Reliance Builder Program provides builders and contracts managers with home comfort equipment solutions for their residential developments, big or small.
+The Reliance Builder Program provides builders and contracts managers with home and business comfort equipment solutions for their residential developments, big or small.
 First, builders receive expert consultation on HVAC, water heating, water purification and Smart Home equipment; then, we offer the custom installation solutions* they need to maximize profitability, close on time and build incredible, energy-efficient homes.

 Reliance helps builders and contracts managers…

 - Find relief from equipment shortages, supply chain issues and more uncertainties.

 - Get the equipment you need when and where you want it without having to go through third-party suppliers.

 When your new homeowners move in, they immediately become Reliance rental customers with exceptional service with 24/7/365 call support.
 They no longer have to worry about the risks or costs of equipment ownership such as: